richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 layout:     post
 title:      Serving Angle Brackets
 date:       2015-09-21 14:51:00
 summary:    In this series of blog posts, we're looking at how to set up a simple web app in node.
-In this post we're going to put the plumbing in for serving html, both file and dynamic pages.
+In this post we're going to put the plumbing in for serving html, both static and dynamic pages.
 ---

 In this series of blog posts, we're looking at how to set up a simple web app in node.

 In the [previous installment](http://richorama.github.io/2015/09/18/node-and-express-from-scratch/) we got the basic set up running.
-In this post we're going to put the plumbing in for serving html, both file and dynamic pages.
+In this post we're going to put the plumbing in for serving html, both static and dynamic pages.

 ## Serving static files